markNZed/processism-react-three/storyboard.md

 ## 37.2.
 Animation
 Visualize an entity where its output continuously becomes its own input, creating a self-referential loop.
 This can be represented by an arrow looping back on itself or an entity feeding into its own creation.
 Then, illustrate this further by showing an organism that, through a process, generates a component of itself that is necessary for its own repair.
 Highlight how this self-referential cycle is more complex than a typical feedback loop and involves the concept of impredicativity.
 ## 37.3.
 Narration
 In relational biology, the modeling relation helps clarify the role of models in understanding complex systems.
-A model is pure syntax—a formal description that requires a decoding process to translate it into meaningful predictions about the system it represents.
+A model is pure syntax — a formal description that requires a decoding process to translate it into meaningful predictions about the system it represents.

 Relational biology focuses particularly on living systems, where we encounter the limits of traditional models.
 Unlike machines, all living systems have a fundamental ability to repair themselves.
 This ability to self-repair is a critical difference between living organisms and the machines we can build.
-Despite advances in science, creating a system that can repair itself remains beyond our reach—we cannot create a truly living system.
+Despite advances in science, creating a system that can repair itself remains beyond our reach — we cannot create a truly living system.
 However, we can use the mathematics of relational biology to describe such systems through a formal model.

 This formal model uses the concept of impredicativity to describe the relationships that enable self-repair.
 Impredicativity is similar to self-referencing but involves a unique dynamic, where a system or process refers to itself in a way that can seem paradoxical.
 Specifically, impredicativity describes a situation where a system anticipates its own state and uses this prediction to create a component of itself.